dbuscombe-usgs/Coastseg_manuscript/paper.md

 coordinate systems in the ``Astropy`` package [@astropy] (``astropy.units`` and ``astropy.coordinates``).

+# Implementation of CoastSat workflow

 ``Gala`` was designed to be used by both astronomical researchers and by students in courses on gravitational dynamics or astronomy.
 It has already been used in a number of scientific publications [@Pearson:2017] and has also been used in graduate courses on Galactic dynamics to, e.g., provide interactive visualizations of textbook material [@Binney:2008].

+# Implementation of Segmentation Zoo workflow

-The combination of speed, design, and support for Astropy functionality in ``Gala`` will enable exciting scientific explorations of forthcoming data releases from the *Gaia* mission [@gaia] by students and experts alike.
+The combination of speed,
+design, and support for Astropy functionality in ``Gala`` will enable exciting scientific explorations of forthcoming data releases from the *Gaia* mission [@gaia] by students and experts alike.
 The source code for ``Gala`` has been